 The fund has over $5 billion in assets under management and trades an average of 230,000 shares per day.
 Because of the illiquid nature for foreign small-caps, spreads for VSS average 0.11%.
 Still, in a space where international stocks get the last seat on the bus, the cost and liquidity of VSS is fair.

 4. Best Growth Fund: SPDR S&P 600 Small Cap Growth ETF (SLYG)

 For most small-cap investors, rapid growth is the goal.
 If you’re looking to get in on the ground floor of the most exciting new companies, turn your attention to the SPDR S&P 600 Small Cap Growth ETF.

 Yes, Standard and Poor is listed twice in the fund’s title, but this fund provides unique exposure to small-caps.
 SLYG tracks the S&P Small Cap 600 Growth index with a couple of caveats.
-Stocks must meet three standards involving characteristics like sales growth, earnings change to price and momentum.
-Currently, only 339 stocks are included in the fund.
-It’s a little more expensive than others on the list at 0.15%, but has handily beaten the S&P 500 since the Recession.
+Stocks must meet 3 standards involving characteristics like sales growth, earnings change to price and momentum.
+It’s a little more expensive than others on the list at 0.15%.
 Despite the small number of holdings, the fund still has over $2 billion in assets and trades nearly 400,000 shares per day on average.

 6. Best Fund for Income: WisdomTree U.S. Small Cap Dividend ETF (DES)